 Pulmonary artery angiography (also called pulmonary artery arteriography) is done by injecting a radiopaque dye directly into the pulmonary artery through a long, thin plastic tube (catheter) passed through a vein, into the heart and then into the pulmonary artery.
-After the dye is injected, doctors use conventional x-rays to view the dye in the lungs (see Angiography).
+After the dye is injected, doctors use conventional x-rays to view the dye in the lungs (see page Angiography).
 Angiography has traditionally been used most often when pulmonary embolism was suspected, usually on the basis of abnormal lung scan results, and is still considered the most accurate test for diagnosing or excluding pulmonary embolism.
 However, currently, angiography of the pulmonary arteries is usually done instead with CT angiography because pulmonary artery angiography, involving an injection directly into the large pulmonary artery, is more invasive.

-Positron emission tomography (PET—see Positron Emission Tomography (PET)) scanning may be used when cancer is suspected.
+Positron emission tomography (PET—see page Positron Emission Tomography (PET)) scanning may be used when cancer is suspected.
 This radiographic imaging technique relies on different metabolic rates of malignant (cancerous) compared with benign (noncancerous) tissues.
 Glucose molecules are combined with a compound that is visible using PET.
 These molecules are injected intravenously, where they accumulate in rapidly metabolizing tissue (such as in cancerous lymph nodes), making these tissues visible on PET scans.
 Benign growths usually do not accumulate enough molecules to be visible.
 PET scans are often combined with CT scans to provide two different methods to visualize lung tumors.